Copyright © 2012-2020: Flying For Home & Red Zephyr Studios. All Rights Reserved.

 Gleam will increase Coat Condition and Rest, but will decrease Energy and Experience.
 A recommended feed for all Color Show horses to allow them to potentially receive higher scores in shows.
 Can be fed once a month.

-Grooming can be done via the horse’s Exercise page, and it can only be done as the first exercise of the month.
-Grooming has a large impact on Coat Condition, but it also will improve Morale and Rest.
-Grooming does not use energy, and it can be utilized on any horse - it can be very useful throughout the game year to help manage Rest on racing horses.
+Pamper can be done via the horse’s Exercise page, and it can only be done as the first exercise of the month.
+Pamper has a large impact on Coat Condition, but it also will improve Morale and Rest.
+Pamper does not use energy, and it can be utilized on any horse - it can be very useful throughout the game year to help manage Rest on racing horses.

 The ease of managing Coat Condition will vary seasonally - winter will be the most difficult while spring will be the easiest.
 Horses who reside in stalls will be less affected by seasonal impacts.
 Finally, horses who are 15 or older (more so 20 or older) and yearlings will struggle more with coat management.